 The Aragon Live Kodi addon is a source for live TV from around the world.
 The addon features hundreds of world IPTV channels and content and is worth checking out today.
 Read all of the details in our guide.

-May 7th: The Aragon Live Kodi addon has been updated to v1.0.2.
+June 1ast: The Aragon Live Kodi addon has been updated to v1.0.3.
+If you found that links were not previously working, give them a try now.
 Check out the updated links today!

 If you are looking for world live IPTV TV channels pulled from public sources on the internet, then check out the Aragon Live Kodi addon today.
 Brought to you by the Blamo Repository, Aragon Live should fill a nice gap for those looking at more live channels in Kodi.